Boat Insurance Cost Calculator

 Example Calculation

-Let's calculate the true cost of boat ownership in Boat Insurance Cost.
+Let's calculate the true cost of boat ownership in a coastal state.

 A 26-foot bowrider priced at $85,000 with 15% down ($12,750), financed at 7.5% for 15 years.
 Monthly loan payment: $679.
 Add marina slip ($350/month), insurance ($150/month), maintenance ($708/month annual average at 10%), fuel ($200/month), and registration/fees ($50/month).